leomissing/VocalShift/designdoc/designdoc.md

 This section of pilot preparation will help ensure the smooth integration of new functionality into the chat bot and minimize risks associated with computational and technical aspects of the project.

 ## 4. Realization

+### 4.1 Service Development
+Docker Compouser will be used to orchestrate the project's services, and a standard Python application for working with a Telegram bot will be used to work with Telegram.
+The orchestrator of the model's work will be a Python application built using the Celery distributed computing library.
+Redis will be used in the database for speed of deployment, with the possibility of moving to Postgres in the future.
+### 4.2 Model Development